Agh42/oscal4neo4j/README.md

 This project is not endorsed by or affiliated with NIST.gov.
 For official publications please go to [https://github.com/usnistgov](https://github.com/usnistgov).

-This project includes a mix of the following:
+This project is copyrighted under a [CC BY-NC 4.0 license](https://creativecommons.org/licenses/by-nc/4.0/).

-## OSCAL copyright:
+## Original OSCAL copyright:
-Open source work by the U.S. government that is in the public domain contributed under the National Institute of Standards and Technology License.
+"Open source work by the U.S. government that is in the public domain contributed under the National Institute of Standards and Technology License.
-Open source work contributed by members of the public based on the CC0 1.0 Universal license.
+Open source work contributed by members of the public based on the CC0 1.0 Universal license."

-## OSCAL Content copyright:
+## Original OSCAL Content copyright:
-As a work of the United States government, this project is in the public domain within the United States under the National Institute of Standards and Technology License.
-Additionally, we waive copyright and related rights in the work worldwide through the CC0 1.0 Universal public domain dedication.
+"As a work of the United States government, this project is in the public domain within the United States under the National Institute of Standards and Technology License.
+Additionally, we waive copyright and related rights in the work worldwide through the CC0 1.0 Universal public domain dedication."